-When left untreated, laryngopharyngeal or gastroesophageal reflux can cause damage to your throat, esophagus or voice box.
-Read on to learn about the common symptoms, diagnosis, and treatment of LPR.
+When left untreated, laryngopharyngeal or gastroesophageal reflux can cause damage to your throat, esophagus, or voice box.
+Read on to learn more about the common symptoms, diagnosis, and treatment of LPR.

-There are two sphincter muscles located in your esophagus, which close the esophagus at its upper and lower portions.
+There are two sphincter muscles in your esophagus that close the esophagus at its upper and lower portions.

-If both the upper and lower esophageal sphincters don’t function properly, the acid that backflows into the esophagus penetrating the throat and voice box.
-This is called Laryngopharyngeal Reflux or LPR.
+If both the upper and lower esophageal sphincters don’t function properly, the acid backflows into the esophagus, penetrating the throat and voice box; this is called Laryngopharyngeal Reflux or LPR.

 When only the lower esophageal sphincter is not functioning properly, there is a backflow of stomach acid into the esophagus, called Gastroesophageal Reflux Disease or GERD.